PHPOffice/PHPPresentation/docs/usage/shapes/richtext.md

 Rich text shapes contain paragraphs of texts.
 To create a rich text shape, use `createRichTextShape` method of slide.

+Each rich text can contain multiples paragraphs.
+Each paragraph can contain:
+- a `TextElement`
+- a `BreakElement`
+- a `Run`

 Below are the properties that you can set for a rich text shape.

 - `wrap`